 The information came directly from the horse’s mouth.

 The Long Night director Miguel Sapochnik, while talking to the Filmmaker Toolkit in a recent podcast interview, revealed that the battle of Winterfell had a scene of 50 dire wolves against the Night King’s dragon.
 The scene was cut for being too boring.

 “There were many things that happened, that people would have been so happy to have happened.
 Attack of Dire Wolves and crazy stuff.
 At some point you’re like, 50 Dire Wolves attacking an undead dragon does not a good movie make.”

 “They were completely ruthless when it came to that thing of ‘no we want this, no we want this,’ and at the same time, at some point, there were moments of realization of ‘we physically can’t do some of these things, and some things we can.”

 Do you think a scene like that would be “boring”?
 By the way, I don’t, I wish I could see that Dire Wolves versus undead Dragon battle.
 Perhaps I could have seen Arya’s Dire Wolf, Nymeria fighting.

 Even though Miguel Sapochnik cited the scene not a good movie make as a reason behind cutting down that, the situation seems to be different.

 Computer-generated imagery (CGI), the Dire Wolf appearance in GoT is purely CGI.
 If we are talking about a Dire Wolf, it’s ok.
-But when it comes to 50 Dire Wolves and a Dragon, it is hard to create this much number of realistic looking creature and making them play over the screen.
-It would require too much efforts, time and resources.
+But when it comes to 50 Dire Wolves and a Dragon, it is hard to create this much number of realistic-looking creature and making them play over the screen.
+It would require too many efforts, time and resources.
 It might get complex to handle for the makers and for the viewers to understand.